Tel: 01134872800 ext: 2145

 If you would like to support Cockburn John Charles Academy students with their career aspirations through offering a work experience placement, giving a talk on your area of expertise or advertise apprenticeships available to young people then please read our Provider Access Policy which details how to contact us.

-Please click here to download a draft copy of the Academy’s provider access policy for 2018-19.
+Please click here to download a copy of the Academy’s provider access policy (Baker Clause 2018) for 2021-22

 Elliott Hudson College: